 Kentucky Derby: Mage crosses finish 1st amid drama, deaths

-LOUISVILLE, Ky. - Two more horses died in the hours before Mage crossed the finish line first in the Kentucky Derby on Saturday, making it seven in all and casting a shadow over the 149th edition of the world's most famous race.
+LOUISVILLE, Ky. - After seven deaths raised questions about the future of horse racing, Mage earned a surprising Kentucky Derby victory on Saturday, capping a nerve-rattling day that included two more fatalities ahead of the 149th edition of the world’s most famous race.

-Mage had only one victory in three previous races before covering 1 1/4 miles in 2:01.57 under jockey Javier Castellano.
-He and trainer Gustavo Delgado are from Venezuela.

-Two Phil's and Angel of Empire followed Mage to the finish line in front of a crowd of 150,335 on a warm and partly cloudy day at Churchill Downs.
+Mage, a 15-1 shot, had only one win in his career, giving little indication that he could triumph against 17 rivals in a race that is not kind to the inexperienced.

+Still, he made a gutsy stretch run, overtaking Two Phil's to his inside and winning by a length.
+Mage, who didn't race as a 2-year-old, ran 1 1/4 miles in 2:01.57.

 Spectators pose for pictures at the entrance of Churchill Downs prior to the 149th running of the Kentucky Derby at Churchill Downs on May 06, 2023 in Louisville, Kentucky.
 (Photo by Stacy Revere/Getty Images)

+"Man, he tried so hard and ran his heart out," said Larry Rivelli, who trains Two Phil's.

+Angel of Empire, the 4-1 favorite, was another half-length back in third in front of a crowd of 150,335 on a warm and partly cloudy day at Churchill Downs.
+He paid $4.70 to show.

-Chloe’s Dream, a 3-year-old gelding, and Freezing Point, a 3-year-old colt, were injured in their races on the Derby undercard, becoming the sixth and seventh horses to have died at Churchill Downs in recent days.
-Forte was the fifth scratch from the Derby in the run-up to the $3 million race for 3-year-olds.
+Earlier in the day, Chloe’s Dream, a 3-year-old gelding, and Freezing Point, a 3-year-old colt, were euthanized after being injured in their races, becoming the sixth and seventh horses to have died at the track in recent days.

+"It's a very difficult subject to touch upon," said Ramiro Restrepo, part of Mage's ownership and a blood stock agent.
+"I’m sure there’s going to be some investigations done as to the reason behind that, and hopefully that provides a few more answers."

-The string of horse deaths cast a pall for some Derby-goers on a mostly cloudy and warm day.
+The string of horse deaths was on the mind of some Derby-goers.

 "It’s concerning, and I hope they’re quickly trying the best they can to correct whatever’s going on," said Michael Freeze, who along with his friend dressed up as jockeys.
 "They need to do whatever is best for the horses, and the sport in general."

-Chloe's Dream got hurt in the second race Saturday.
-The horse was taken off in an equine ambulance with a right front knee injury and was euthanized, trainer Jeff Hiles confirmed to The Associated Press.
+Chloe's Dream injured his right front knee, trainer Jeff Hiles told The Associated Press.

 "He just took a bad step out there," Hiles said.
 "They could do the same thing running in the field as they could on the track.
 So it’s very unfortunate.
 That’s what we deal with."

-Freezing Point suffered a left ankle injury in the Pat Day Mile and was euthanized, trainer Joe Lejzerowicz told the AP.
-He said Fort Bragg, who finished third, came over and slammed into Freezing Point during the race.
+Freezing Point suffered a left ankle injury in the Pat Day Mile, trainer Joe Lejzerowicz told the AP.

 "He just got bumped in the backstretch," Lejzerowicz said.
 "He never took a bad step or bobble.
 He had a big heart."